GlenAshwood/VagrantProject/README.md

 ## Description
-Vagrant project that deploys 2 NodeJS servers and uses a nginx loadbalancer to handle requests.
+A Vagrant project that deploys 2 NodeJS servers and uses a nginx loadbalancer to handle requests.
 All three machines are provisioned using ansible_local.

 - Loadblancer
 ```